Trigga (album)

 Trigga is the sixth studio album by American singer Trey Songz.
 It was released on July 1, 2014, by Songbook and Atlantic Records.
 The album serves as the follow-up to the singer's fifth studio album Chapter V (2012).
 Trey Songz enlisted a variety of record producers such as DJ Mustard, Mike Will Made It, Da Internz, Soundz, Dun Deal, The Featherstones, D'Mile and The Insomniakz, among others.

-Musically, Trigga is a hip hop-influenced R&B album, with its topics focusing on promiscuity and infidelity.
+Musically, Trigga is a hip hop-influenced R&B album that focuses on themes of promiscuity and infidelity.
 The album was met with positive reviews from critics, who praised Trigga's musicality and brazenness.
 The album fared well commercially, debuting at number one on the US Billboard 200.
 The album was supported by six official singles: "Na Na", "SmartPhones", "Foreign", "Change Your Mind", "What's Best for You", and "Touchin, Lovin" featuring Nicki Minaj.
 Trigga has been available in a repackaged version, titled Trigga Reloaded, as of June 2015.